Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I also assume that the sluggish startups that work are sluggish as the valve is slow to open.
 I want to check the next time it cuts out if the valve has opened and if it hasn’t then I would say that’s the prob.
 However, it hasn’t failed yet today so until it does I cant say.

-If this does turn out the problem can I fix it?
-Is it OK to unscrew it and clean and oil it just don’t want to break it?
+If this does turn out a problem can I fix it?
+Is it OK to unscrew it and clean and oil it just don’t want to break it.

 Thanks for all your help.